Miroshni4enko/test_best_practices/README.md

 ### Testing API calls

 There are lots of tools that help you to stub and mock API calls.
 For me, the best is [WebMock](http://github.com/bblimke/webmock) and [VCR](https://github.com/vcr/vcr).

 WebMock gives you opportunities to mock any API call with the ease and flexible interface, for examples if you want to mock connection timeout, you just need to write:
 ```
 stub_request(:any, 'www.example.net').to_timeout
 ```
 You can find lots of examples on how to mock API calls to behave as you want in README for [webmock](http://github.com/bblimke/webmock).

 VCR records your test suite's HTTP interactions and replay them during future test runs.
 For me, it is the truest way to test API calls as VCR writes the real response.
 We don’t need to create a fake response when we can miss some info.
 But VCR has a pure functionality to test API errors when you need to mock response.

-For me the best way to use both VCR and WebMock.
-When you install it, there can be some errors as they both trying to manage API calls from your tests.
+The best way to use both VCR and WebMock.

+When you install them, there can be some errors as they both trying to manage API calls from your tests.
 So, I decided to use WebMock as the main tool and when I need to test real API call I use VCR with adding `:use_vcr` attribute to test.
 My `rspec_helper.rb` (if you have a better approach, please share it with me) :
 ```